0x3639/docs/docs/operator/hyperqube-z.md

 This address is BOTH the **Pillar address** and **Pillar rewards address**. _Take note of the Pillar Address as you'll need it later_.

 ### Step 2 - Setup the Pillar
-You will need a validator node.
+You will need a validator node hosted on a VPS.
+We do NOT recommend you run the Pillar locally at home.
 Hyperqube_z is designed to consume less resources than mainnet.
 Its block speed was reduced from 10 seconds to a minute.
 We hope to keep the node requirements small.
 We recommend a minimum of 2cpu and 4gb ram.

 1. Install Go (version 1.21 or higher):
 ```bash